CT ELBOW

 Eligibility

-Most patients qualify for a CT elbow scan, but there are a few exceptions:
+Most people are eligible for a CT scan.
+However, there are a few important considerations:

 Caution Before Taking the Test